-Considering each department uses many different external tools to accomplish their goals, it may be difficult to display KPIs for all to see.
+Considering each department uses many different external tools to accomplish its goals, it may be difficult to display KPIs for all to see.
 Your intranet can bridge the gap by reporting and displaying KPIs for all levels of your organization directly on your homepage or department sites.
-Below are some best practices to displaying KPIs on your intranet:
+Below are some best practices for displaying KPIs on your intranet:

-- Blogging: Engage employees by displaying progress of KPIs in a blog post.
-To get all-eyes on the post, display a blog feed on your intranet homepage and send Alerts when a new post is published.
+- Blogging: Engage employees by displaying the progress of KPIs in a blog post.
+To get all eyes on the post, display a blog feed on your intranet homepage and send Alerts when a new post is published.

 - Company Announcements: Company Announcements can be used for a variety of reasons including quick progress reports on KPIs.
 Display on your homepage for corporate goals or add to department/team sites for department or individual KPI progress.

-- Event Calendar: Be sure to take online communication offline for some much needed face-time.
+- Event Calendar: Be sure to take online communication offline for some much-needed face time.
 Allow employees to share their success, or progress, with the rest of the company by scheduling regular meetings to discuss KPI progress.
-Not only does this allow for shared knowledge, it can also assist with problem-solving if a KPI isn’t preforming as well as expected.
+Not only does this allow for shared knowledge, it can also assist with problem-solving if a KPI isn’t performing as well as expected.

 Have you shared KPIs on your intranet?
 If so, we’d love to hear from you in the comment section below.